Leninner/personal_portfolio/src/content/blog/terraform-notes.md

 tags: ["cloud", "infrastructure", "terraform"]
 ---

+## What is Terraform?

+Terraform is a tool for building, changing and versioning infrastructure safely and efficiently.
+Is a infrastructure as code tool.

+Enables application software best practices to infrastructure and is compatible with many cloud providers.

 ## What is infrastructure as code?

 Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through **machine-readable definition files**, rather than physical **hardware configuration or interactive** configuration tools.

-`Terraform` is a Hashicorp tool for building infrastructure as code and it has a lot of advantages:
+`Terraform` has a lot of advantages:

 - **Multi-cloud**: Can manage infrastructure for multiple cloud providers (AWS, Azure, GCP, etc) and private cloud providers (VMware, OpenStack, etc).
 - **Human-readable**: Helps you write infrastructure as code quickly